Drama Club is where the musical goes next.

 International Fellowships

-Introducing global writing talent to the New York theatre community.
+Connecting outstanding global musical-theatre writers with the New York community.

 Investing